 University of Connecticut, B.S.E., 2006

 James Cass' practice includes representing banks, business development companies, small business investment companies and borrowers in a broad variety of financing transactions.
 He advises clients in connection with structuring, negotiating, documenting and administering senior credit facilities, second lien and mezzanine debt investments, and equity investments.

 In the investment grade context, James has represented the lead agents and arrangers of a $3 billion senior revolving credit facility, as well as a lead arranger and lender of a $1.35 billion fully underwritten facility in support of an auction acquisition.
 He has experience in leveraged markets representing a wholesale insurance company as a borrower under first and second lien secured credit facilities totaling over $1.25 billion.
 As part of his mezzanine and junior capital practice, James has represented business development companies and small business investment companies in numerous credit structures, including unitranche, second lien and unsecured mezzanine debt.

 - North Carolina Super Lawyers, Rising Star, banking, 2014-18

-Represented Wells Fargo Securities, LLC and Merrill Lynch, Pierce, Fenner & Smith Incorporated as joint book runners and joint lead arrangers in connection with a $3.65 billion bridge financing for the acquisition by Intercontinental Exchange, Inc. of Interactive Data Corporation and $3.9 billion in revolving credit facilities for Intercontinental Exchange, Inc.
+Represented Wells Fargo Securities LLC and Merrill Lynch, Pierce, Fenner & Smith Inc. as joint book runners and joint lead arrangers in connection with a $3.65 billion bridge financing for the acquisition by Intercontinental Exchange Inc. of Interactive Data Corp. and $3.9 billion in revolving credit facilities for Intercontinental Exchange Inc.